DemISee1/DemISee1.github.io/README.md

 2. [Commit](https://github.com/git-guides/git-commit) your resume to your repository.

     - You should have a markdown-formatted resume.
 Make sure to rename it to `index.md` if it is not already.
-Github Pages looks for a file of that name when rendering the static site so you must name your file accordingly.
+GitHub Pages looks for a file of that name when rendering the static site so you must name your file accordingly.
     - Use *Show in Finder* to open the local repository location and add your resume to the folder.

         ![](Images/OpenRepoInFinder.png)